patrickbucher/docs/weinberg/how-software-is-built.md

 a game of Chess, which usually ends before 100 moves are played.
-However, software engineering efforts are directed at reducing such non-linearities to keep the Square Law of Computation under control, which is also accomplished by applying general princiles, such as:
+However, software engineering efforts are directed at reducing such non-linearities to keep the Square Law of Computation under control, which is also accomplished by applying general principles, such as:

-- Don't add people late in a project to catch up (Brooks' Law)
+- Don't add people late in a project to catch up.
+(Brooks' Law)
 - Use the smallest possible team of the best possible people.
 - Don't shoot the messenger.
 - Break your code up into modules.

-Such collections of general principles make up the cultural pattern of a software organization.
+These general principles are the simplifications ("Unless some simplifications can be made") of the Square Law of Computation.
+Collections of such general principles make up the cultural pattern of a software organization.
 Such guiding principles are needed because of the _Size/Complexity dynamic_:

-> Human brains capacity is more or less fixed, but software complexity grows at
+> Human brain capacity is more or less fixed, but software complexity grows at
 > least as fast as the square of the size of the program.

 When a software project succeeds, ambitions rise, and the problems being